danrcastro/.github/Bug Issue Template.md

 ## Definition of Ready

 - [ ] The Issue maintains standard format for Issues and meets INVEST
-- [ ] Issue Defined and written appropriately
+- [ ] Story Defined and written appropriately
+- [ ] Steps to Recreate supplied and sufficiently detailed
+- [ ] Expected and Actual Behavior supplied
-- [ ] Acceptance Criteria Defined
+- [ ] Business Value supplied
 - [ ] The person who will Approve story identified
 - [ ] Dependencies Identified
 - [ ] Proposed solution accepted